Surfing: Artificial reefs

 The value of good surf in attracting surf tourism has prompted the construction of artificial reefs and sand bars.
 Artificial surfing reefs can be built with durable sandbags or concrete, and resemble a submerged breakwater.
 These artificial reefs not only provide a surfing location, but also dissipate wave energy and shelter the coastline from erosion.
 Ships such as Seli 1 that have accidentally stranded on sandy bottoms, can create sandbanks that give rise to good waves.

 An artificial reef known as Chevron Reef was constructed in El Segundo, California in hopes of creating a new surfing area.
 However, the reef failed to produce any quality waves and was removed in 2008.
 In Kovalam, South West India, an artificial reef has successfully provided the local community with a quality lefthander, stabilized coastal soil erosion, and provided good habitat for marine life.
-ASR Ltd., a New Zealand-based company, constructed the Kovalam reef and is working on another reef in Boscombe, England.
+ASR Ltd., a New Zealand-based company, constructed the Kovalam reef and was working on another reef in Boscombe, England.